LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

    pack(talkshow, lflat, 2:1:0).

-These files can be distributed with applications so that users can easily fulfill application requirements by running once the query:
+These files can be distributed with applications so that users can easily fulfill application requirements by running the query once:

 ::